Localizer type directional aid

 A localizer type directional aid (LDA) or Instrument Guidance System (IGS) is a type of localizer-based instrument approach to an airport.
 It is used in places where, due to terrain and other factors, the localizer antenna array is not aligned with the runway it serves.
 In these cases, the localizer antenna array may be offset (i.e. pointed or aimed) in such a way that the approach course it projects no longer lies along the extended runway centerline (which is the norm for non-offset and non-LDA localizer systems).
 If the angle of offset is three degrees or less, the facility is classified as an offset localizer.
 If the offset angle is greater than three degrees, the facility is classified as a localizer-type directional aid (LDA).
 Straight-in approaches may be published if the offset angle does not exceed 30 degrees.
 Only circling minima are published for offset angles greater than 30 degrees.
-As a "directional aid", and only a Category I (CAT I) approach, rather than a full-fledged instrument landing system (ILS), the LDA is more commonly used to help the pilot safely reach a point near the runway environs, where he or she hopefully can see the runway, at which point he or she will proceed and land visually, as opposed to (for example) full Category III (CAT III) ILS systems that allow a pilot to fly, without visual references, very close to the runway surface (usually about 100 ft) depending on the exact equipment in the aircraft and on the ground.
+As a "directional aid", and only a Category I (CAT I) approach, rather than a full-fledged instrument landing system (ILS), the LDA is more commonly used to help the pilot safely reach a point near the runway environs, where they hopefully can see the runway, at which point they will proceed and land visually, as opposed to (for example) full Category III (CAT III) ILS systems that allow a pilot to fly, without visual references, very close to the runway surface (usually about 100 ft) depending on the exact equipment in the aircraft and on the ground.

 An LDA uses exactly the same equipment to create the course as a standard localizer used in ILS.
 An LDA approach also is designed with a normal course width, which is typically 3 to 6 degrees.
 (At each "edge-of-course", commonly 1.5 or 3 degrees left and right of course, the transmitted signal is created in such a way as to ensure full-scale CDI needle deflection at and beyond these edges, so the pilot will never falsely believe they are intercepting the course outside of the actual course area.
 The area between these full-scale needle deflections is what defines the course width.)
 An LDA approach (considered a non-precision approach) may have one or more marker beacons, perhaps a DME, and in rare instances a glide slope, just as other precision approaches have, such as ILS approaches.

 If the offset is not greater than 30 degrees, straight-in approach minima may be published; circling minima only are published when offset exceeds 30 degrees.

+Approach with Vertical Guidance

+If a glideslope is installed, the instrument approach chart will note "LDA/Glideslope", and the approach will be considered an Approach with Vertical Guidance.
+The approach minimums will also be provided separately, listed as S-LDA/GS and S-LDA.

 List of LDA approaches in the United States

-The following 28 LDA approaches are available in the United States (as of May 2021):
+The following 25 LDA approaches are available in the United States (as of November 2023):